 After tackling the maze of souqs in the medina, or old city, the Jardin Majorelle has a calming effect.
 A gift from Yves Saint Laurent to Marrakesh, it is a peaceful place to wander around with its cobalt buildings and tranquil gardens.

 To experience a traditional medina away from the crowds, I recommend visiting Fez.
 Up in the north of the country, it's often the next stop after visiting the desert, a day's drive away.
 Here, the medina is a lot more intimate and less tourist-orientated than Marrakesh.

 Fez is the largest car-free zone in the world, a network of over 9,000 unnamed streets that hide some fantastic riads (traditional Moroccan houses) where you can stay and hammams (Moroccan baths).
 It's an entertaining place to amble around under your own steam.
 You may well lose your way within the tangle of cobbled alleyways, but this is part of the fun.

 One experience I would definitely recommend for your honeymoon in Morocco is spending a few nights among the golden sand dunes of the Sahara Desert.
 Begin with a camel ride to a desert camp before watching the sands change in the setting sun from gold to orange then finally to a deep red.

-In the evening, Berber musicians will entertain you with their playing, singing and sometimes dancing as you dine on classic Moroccan fare including goat or camel tagine, couscous and red wine.
+In the evening, Amazigh musicians will entertain you with their playing, singing and sometimes dancing as you dine on classic Moroccan fare including goat or camel tagine, couscous and red wine.